Oracle Cloud Infrastructure (OCI) DevOps service provides an end-to-end, continuous delivery experience for developers.

 - deployment pipeline

-- A sequence of steps to deploy a set of artifacts to an environment.
+- A sequence of steps to deploy a set of artifacts to a target environment.
 A deployment pipeline contains stages that run sequentially or in parallel.

 - A single step in the pipeline.
 DevOps service includes pre-defined stages, which could be readily used in a deployment pipeline.

 - A functionality to manage issues identified with the deployment.
-This includes releasing a previous successful version of the software.
+This includes releasing a previous successfully deployed version of the software.

-- A functionality that helps you track each step in the operation's progress for a DevOps project.
+- A functionality that helps to track an asynchronous task executed for a DevOps project.